-- Informal Feedback: Feel free to approach the Course Coordinator, Bret Bielawski, DO, or any of the other course faculty with your reactions and suggestions. - Formal Evaluation: In addition to the above, we ask every student in the class to complete formal on-line course evaluation upon conclusion of the course.
-Student feedback provides Course

-Coordinators with valuable information regarding their performance, the performance of their colleagues, and the quality of the course.
+- Informal Feedback: Feel free to approach the Course director, Dr. Bielawski, or any of the other course faculty with your reactions and suggestions. - Formal Evaluation: In addition to the above, we ask every student in the class to complete formal on-line course evaluation upon conclusion of the course.
+Student feedback provides Course Directors with valuable information regarding their performance, the performance of their colleagues, and the quality of the course.
 The information gained from these evaluations is used to continuously improve future offerings of this course.
-Students can access the evaluation system at: MSUCOM Pre-clerkship Evaluation System.
+Students in the Class of 2025 can access the evaluation system at: MSUCOM Pre-clerkship Evaluation System.